Revised May 17, 2018; revised December 18, 2018

 “All dhammā that give rise to the rebirth process arise due to causes arising from the three “san”s: rāga, dōsa, mōha.
 The Buddha has shown how to eliminate those “san”s and thus stop such dhammā from arising”

-15. Knowing the correct meaning of such terms leads to clear understanding of many terms:
+15. Knowing the correct meaning of such terms leads to a clear understanding of many terms:

 - Sangāyanā = san + gāyanā (meaning recite)= recite and categorize “san” (and ways to remove them) in organizing Dhammā for passing down to future generations.
-The first Sangāyanā was held to systematize his teachings, just 3 months after the Parinibbāna of the Buddha.
+The first Sangāyanā took place just 3 months after the Parinibbāna of the Buddha.

 - Sanvēga (or “samvega”) = san + vēga (meaning speed) = forceful, strong impulses arising due to “san”.